Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 A pantry filled with oversized packages and containers, overflowing with groceries and household items

-While buying in bulk can save money, it comes with several challenges that might actually cost you more in the long run.
+While buying in bulk can save money, it comes with several challenges that might cost you more in the long run.
 Storage limitations, product expiration, and lifestyle considerations can all turn a seemingly good deal into a financial burden.

 The Risk of Overbuying